*Parent Carers Together are unable to give advice but we can signpost you to services*

 The BCP Council SEND Local Offer provides information and guidance on local services and activities for children and young people aged 0-25 with Special Educational Needs and Disabilities (SEND).

-The Add-On register is a voluntary register held by BCP Council of children with special educational needs or disabilities (SEND) living in Bournemouth, Christchurch and Poole.
-Benefits of joining the add on register include a free discount card (MAX card) and regular newsletter updates.
+There is a voluntary register held by BCP Council of children with special educational needs or disabilities (SEND) living in Bournemouth, Christchurch and Poole.
+The benefits of parents and carers joining the register include a free discount card (MAX card) and regular newsletter updates.

 COVID-19 (Coronavirus) Information and Resources